 Incoming search terms:

-- people that cant manage money
+- how can people manage their money

-- people who can manage their money
+- what are traits of people who manage their money well

-- are people that save money happier
+- people who manage to save money